Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a list of all templates (HTML/CSS designs, both used and unused) from the shop.
-It distinguishes from sibling tools like getTemplatePage, getTemplatePreview, and updateTemplatePage by specifying their different purposes.
+The description clearly states it retrieves a list of all templates (shop page HTML/CSS designs, used or unused) without query, returning specific fields.
+It explicitly distinguishes from sibling tools getTemplatePage, getTemplatePreview, and updateTemplatePage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.